-Appendix A includes the most recent audited Financial Report available for PHA, which covers Fiscal Year 2020.
-The audited Financial Report for Fiscal Year 2021 will be provided as part of the Act 130 Report to be submitted by PHA in April 2022.
+Appendix A includes the most recent audited Financial Report available for PHA, which covers Fiscal Year 2021.

 Pennsylvania State law requires that all general-purpose local governments and component units publish a complete set of financial statements, presented in conformity with generally accepted accounting principles in the U.S. (GAAP) and audited in accordance with generally accepted auditing standards (GAAS) by a firm of licensed certified public accountants.
-RSM US LLP, audited PHA's financial statements to complete a Comprehensive Annual Financial Report of PHA for the fiscal year ended March 31, 2020.
+RSM US LLP, audited PHA's financial statements to complete a Comprehensive Annual Financial Report of PHA for the fiscal year ended March 31, 2021.